devrim-oguz/dart_acr122_pcsc/README.md

 ## Platform Support

 ⚠️ **Platform Limitations**:
-- Currently only supports Linux and MacOS
+- Supports Linux, macOS, and Windows
-- Only the Linux implementation is tested
+- Only the Linux implementation is currently tested
-- Windows support is not present
+- Windows and macOS implementations are present but experimental / unverified

 ## Features